 Storage & prep ahead

 You can store it in the refrigerator using an air-tight container or zip-lock bag.
-You can refrigerate this honey garlic chicken for up to 4 days and as it is.
+You can refrigerate this honey garlic chicken for up to 4 days as it is.

 The benefit of not using skinless chicken thighs is that reheating does not make the skin soggy.
 The skinless chicken will taste just as well the second time too.